awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-configuration.md

 $ eb init --profile user2
 ```

 You can also change the default profile by setting the `AWS_EB_PROFILE` environment variable\.
-When this variable is set, the EB CLI reads credentials from the specified profile instead of `default` or `eb-cli`\.
+When this variable is set, the EB CLI reads credentials from the specified profile instead of `default` or eb\-cli\.

 **Linux, macOS, or Unix**